resonance-designs/rd-slint-ui-kit/README.md

 The documentation includes a **Live Wasm Demo** where you can interact with the components directly in your browser.

+### Key Features of the Demo:
+- **Component Showcase**: Explore all visualizers (Oscilloscope, Spectrum, Vectorscope) and controls.
+- **Real-time Theme Switching**: Toggle between Light and Dark modes instantly.
+- **Responsive Interaction**: Experience Slint's performance on the web.

 ## WebAssembly Demo

 The library includes a WebAssembly demo that can be run in the browser.